Writer * Social activist * Retreat leader * Interfaith minister * spiritual teacher

 “Stephanie Dowrick’s writing and career are characterised by motifs of renewal and re-imagining..Dowrick’s work is eclectically informed and pioneering…” Felicity Plunkett, Sydney Morning Herald and The Age

-Reverend Stephanie Dowrick, PhD, is a leader and pioneer in interfaith, post-denominational spirituality and inter-religious understanding.
-She has been writing and teaching from a spiritually inclusive perspective for more than 25 years, and since 2006, leading one of the world’s largest and most diverse spiritual communities, with its home first at Sydney’s Pitt Street Uniting Church, and now at InnerSpace Centre, Five Dock, in addition to its retreat home at Mana Retreat Centre in New Zealand.
-(Details below.)
+Reverend Stephanie Dowrick, PhD, has been a leader in sexual politics and publishing and continues to be a leader and pioneer in interfaith, post-denominational spirituality and inter-religious understanding.
+She has been writing and teaching from a spiritually inclusive, social justice perspective for more than 30 years and, since 2006, has been leading one of the world’s most diverse spiritual communities, with its home first at Sydney’s Pitt Street Uniting Church, and now at InnerSpace Centre, Five Dock, in addition to its retreat home at Mana Retreat Centre in New Zealand.

 “Stephanie Dowrick’s gift is a capacity for sharing with readers her lifetime’s pleasure in poetry and the company of one of the greatest of poets.”
 David Malouf, poet & novelist

-“This book is lovely: serious, informed, honest, warm, delightful to read.
+“This book [In the Company of Rilke] is lovely: serious, informed, honest, warm, delightful to read.
 Stephanie Dowrick has accomplished something wonderful, bringing us into the company of the most human of men and into the presence of his astonishingly beautiful poetry. ” John Armstrong, philosopher & writer

 Stephanie Dowrick was born in New Zealand, the second of two daughters.
 Both her parents were school teachers, her mother, Mary Dowrick (nee Brisco), a university graduate who both wrote and painted.
+Mary Dowrick died in 1955.
 Stephanie lived in Europe for many years from 1967-1983.
 She was co-founder and first Managing Director of the prestigious independent London publishing house, The Women’s Press, which published some of the most influential writers of the twentieth century, including Alice Walker, Janet Frame, Andrea Dworkin, Lucy Goodison, Joanna Ryan, May Sarton, Michele Roberts, Susan Griffin, Lisa Alther.
 She has lived in Sydney with her family since 1983.
-In 2017, she married Darwin paeditrician and refugee activist, Dr Paul Bauert.
 She is now a grandmother, as well as a mother.

 - For more detail about Rev Dr Stephanie Dowrick’s life and background go to Interview on this site (This is somewhat out of date; please forgive us!
 If you have specific questions you can direct them to Stephanie via her publishers: Allen & Unwin in ANZ, Tarcher/Penguin in USA.)